Darlington Nuclear Generating Station: Darlington New Nuclear

 In November 2020, Ontario Power Generation (OPG) announced plans to build a small modular reactor (SMR) at Darlington Nuclear Generating Station.
-It is expected to be operational by 2028 at the earliest.
-OPG will work with GE Hitachi Nuclear Canada to build the SMR.
+OPG will work with GE Vernova Hitachi Nuclear Canada to build the SMR.

 On December 2, 2022, Ontario Power Generation officially broke ground on the new build Darlington SMR (Darlington B) project.
-The first unit to be constructed is a GE BWRX-300 unit, expected to produce power by late 2029.
+The first unit to be constructed is a GVH BWRX-300 unit.

+Construction has started in May 2025, with the reactor expected to come online in 2030.
+On 1 May 2026, the reactor's first module—the steel & concrete basemat—was set in place.

 Waste

 Low and intermediate level waste from Darlington is stored at the Western Waste Management Facility (WWMF) at the Bruce nuclear site near Kincardine, Ontario.
 OPG has proposed the construction and operation of a deep geologic repository for the long-term storage of this low and intermediate level waste on lands adjacent to WWMF.

 On May 6, 2015 the Joint Review Panel issued the Environmental Assessment (EA) Report recommending the approval of the Deep Geologic Repository for Ontario’s low and intermediate level waste to the federal government.

 In February 2016, the Federal Minister of Environment and Climate Change delayed a decision on OPG’s DGR, causing a pause in the timeline for the environmental assessment decision to be issued.
 OPG has since committed to completing further DGR studies by the end of 2016.

 The Darlington Waste Management Facility provides dry storage for the used fuel from Darlington, after an initial period in a water-filled storage bay.
 The facility was opened in 2007, reportedly on schedule and on budget.
 The Nuclear Waste Management Organization is seeking a site in Canada for a permanent repository for used fuel from all of Canada's nuclear reactors.